 A. Children are self-centered and will interpret the divorce as their fault, so assure them that it’s not, nor is it their job to fix grown-up problems.

 B. Since you no longer love each other, children may fear that you’ll stop loving them too.
 Assure them this is not, nor will ever be, the case!
 Tell them that this will never change: you will always be their parents, and you will always love them.

 Tell them what’s going to stay the same.

 Help your kids adjust to the news by letting them know what will stay the same.
 Will they be attending the same school?
 Seeing the same friends?
 Sleeping in the same bed with the same stuffed animals?
 If they ask you a question that you can’t answer right now, tell them what you do know and give them a timeframe for figuring out the rest.
 For instance: “Mommy is going to stay in the house for awhile and Daddy will be moving to a new place where you will have your own room.
 We don’t know exactly where that is, but will let you know as soon as we do, probably in the next few weeks.

 How you deliver the news is just as important as what you say.
 Remember: you are modeling how to handle adversity.
 If you look daggers at your spouse, breathe loud sighs of contempt, or dissolve into tears, your body language will carry far more weight than your words.
 Do whatever you can to get into the right emotional space before you break the news.
 You want to show your children how to handle adversity and conflict with dignity and resilience.

 When you divorce and are a parent, safeguarding your children is your top priority.
 We understand.
-To discuss your concerns and get answers to your questions, please contact us to set up your free consultation with one of our highly skilled family law attorneys.
+To discuss your concerns and get answers to your questions, please contact us to set up your initial consultation with one of our highly skilled family law attorneys.